App-vNext/Polly/docs/README.md

 Visit the [resilience strategies](strategies/readme.md) section to understand their structure and explore various configuration methods.

+## Next steps

+Visit the [getting started](getting-started.md) section and learn how to quickly start using Polly.

 ## Articles

 - [Introduction](readme.md): General information about the project and its goals.